 High ankle sprain patients should avoid sugar as much as possible during the recovery process.
 Sugar can contribute to inflammation and can negatively impact the body’s natural healing process.
 Instead, opt for natural sweeteners like honey or maple syrup, or focus on consuming whole foods like fruits to meet your sweet cravings.

 High ankle sprains can be challenging to recover from, but proper nutrition can help speed up the healing process.
-Avoiding these foods can help reduce inflammation and promote healing.
+Avoiding these things with a high ankle sprain can help reduce inflammation and promote healing.
 If you’re experiencing a high ankle sprain, work with a physiotherapist or chiropractor to develop a comprehensive treatment plan and a naturopath or dietitian for proper nutrition.
 With the right approach, you’ll be back to your regular routine in no time.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Bhavin Mistry, BASc, MAN, RD or another Kitchener registered dietitian at CARESPACE.
 We are happy to listen and are here to help!